This post may contain affiliate links. Please see our disclosure policy.

 My current situation is my side deck on a warm day with a tall glass of this Raspberry Mango Smoothie!!
 It’s perfectly sweetened with a nice tangy kick, and is so delicious for a hot summer day.
 I’m loving this as a pre-workout drink on a summer morning, or a post pool drink in the afternoon.

-As a nutritionist, I am always looking for ways to add in more fiber, antioxidants, and protein.
 Smoothies are the absolute best way to get most bang for your buck when it comes to nutritious breakfasts or snacks.
 They allow you to feel satisfied and are loaded with the essential macro nutrients (protein, healthy fats, and good carbohydrates).
 My Pineapple Smoothie and Blueberry Breakfast Smoothie are a few of my favorites.
+For smoothies like these, cashew milk makes a great base.
+It’s creamy, dairy-free, and blends beautifully with fruit.

 I am especially loving the fact that my kids are 100% on board with quick and healthy breakfast recipes.
 This makes feeding them a healthy breakfast in the summer so dang easy.
 I have to give credit to my teenager for coming up with this combo.
 The one who (surprisingly) is not my smoothie lover!
 She gave me the fruit combo, and we tweaked this a few times to get it just right.